SilverBirchh/tier-one-run-club/src/content/blog/session-two.md

 ---
 title: 'Getting in to the Grove'
-description: 'Today I run my first session on the track!
-This also marks the first real step on my journey to become a running coach.
-I was quite nervous before the session going over my intro many many times.
-But in the end I had nothing to worry about!'
+description: 'For my second track session I took a session from The Running Channel.
+It is a session that Olympian Andy Baddley used to do when he was training.
+It’s a session that quickly builds up lactic acid in the legs and forces the athlete to be mentally strong.'
 pubDate: 'July 24 2024'
 heroImage: './session-two.jpg'
+tags: ['workout']
 ---

 For my second track session I took a session from The Running Channel.
 It is a session that Olympian Andy Baddley used to do when he was training.
 It's a session that quickly builds up lactic acid in the legs and forces the athlete to be mentally strong.
 The session is 1km @ your 5km pace.
 Then 90 seconds (200m) rest.
 Then a hard 400m @ mile pace.
 Then 400m jog recovery.